conan-io/conan-extensions/README.md

 # Conan Extensions
-This repository contains extensions for Conan, such as [custom commands](https://docs.conan.io/2/reference/extensions/custom_commands.html) and [deployers](https://docs.conan.io/2/reference/extensions/deployers.html), useful for different purposes, like artifactory tasks, conan-center-index, etc.
+This repository contains extensions for Conan, such as [custom commands](https://docs.conan.io/2/reference/extensions/custom_commands.html) and [deployers](https://docs.conan.io/2/reference/extensions/deployers.html), useful for different purposes, like [Artifactory](https://jfrog.com/artifactory) tasks, conan-center-index, etc.

 The contents of this repository are *not* production ready, they are intended as an aiding guide, and you'll probably want to create your own custom commands and/or deployers taking these as a base to ensure they meet your needs.

-### Conan config as installer
+### Conan config install

 To install all the available extensions, run: